-Although retired from full time employment, she has continued part time work as an educational consultant.
+Although retired from full-time employment, she has continued part-time work as an educational consultant.
 Her current focus has been on governance in higher education and the evaluation of national teaching and learning projects.
-She has been an Independent Director and Chair of Academic Board of AIE Institute since 2018 and played a key role in securing TEQSA registration and accreditation in 2021.
+She has been an Independent Director and Chair of the Academic Board of AIE Institute since 2018 and played a key role in securing TEQSA registration and accreditation in 2021.

 John De Margheriti

 A seasoned, highly successful businessman, John co-founded Micro Forté Pty Ltd in 1985, one of the oldest independent video games development studios in the world, and produced several globally successful games.
 In 1995, John co-patented a system and method for creating highly scalable client-server technology and in 1999 co-founded the massively-multiplayer online middle-ware technology company BigWorld Pty Ltd. BigWorld held the majority of the Chinese online games market and was later acquired by Wargaming.net, the creators of the World of Tanks franchise that have since grown to employ over 5,500 people globally.